hasteinmetz/LING573-Project/doc/notebook.md

 This notebook uses Markdown.
 Use '#' to create headings.
 When you make a change put the heading ### followed by the date and your name.
 Always add changes above previous changes.
 Leave these instructions on top.
 You can also use - to make a list of items and \[text\](link) to add a link.

+### 5-1 Hilly

+- Got the following working:
+  - Randomization
+  - Model is now learning and generating output
+- Current results:
+  - SVM: ~89%
+  - Neural network (scikit): ~90%
+  - Neural network (PyTorch):
+- Thinking of ideas for the new enhanced system:
+  - Ensemble classifier that learns weights of fine-tuned BERT & feature vector
+    - Need to brainstorm what to include in the feature vector:
+      - Punctuation
+      - Repeated letters
+      - (Something with wordnet?
+Semantic/syntactice parse?)

 ### 4-21 Hilly

 #### Stuff that needs to be done on classifier: